-- Kris Kok, Chief Operating Officer

-- Earl McCall, Chief Financial Officer

-- Nina Lund, Human Resources Director

-- John D'Antuono, Director of Contracts

-- Karl Swanson, General Counsel, Washington Corporations
+- Earl McCall, Chief Financial Officer - Kelly King, Senior Vice President of Human Resources - John D'Antuono, Director of Contracts - Karl Swanson, General Counsel, Washington Corporations

 The Committee shall meet not less than annually and shall review the Company's records relating to its compliance with the Code.
 The Corporate Ethics Representative shall brief the Committee on activities conducted during the prior year, including complaints received and corrective or remedial action taken; site visit reports and a review of periodic training.
 In addition, the Corporate Ethics Representative shall provide the Compliance Review Committee with a written assessment of Envirocon's implementation of the Corporate Ethics Plan and the effectiveness of that plan.